Maltese nationality law: Changing relationship with Britain

 Commonwealth citizens initially held an automatic right to settle in the United Kingdom and Ireland under the reformed system of 1948.
-British authorities systemically discouraged non-white immigration into the UK, but strong economic conditions in Britain following the Second World War attracted an unprecedented wave of colonial migration.
+British authorities systematically discouraged non-white immigration into the UK, but strong economic conditions in Britain following the Second World War attracted an unprecedented wave of colonial migration.
 In response, the British Parliament imposed immigration controls on any subjects originating from outside the British Islands with the Commonwealth Immigrants Act 1962.
 Ireland had continued to allow free movement to all British subjects following its independence in 1922 as part of the Common Travel Area arrangement, but moved to mirror Britain's restriction in 1962 by limiting this ability only to people born in the British Isles.
 Britain somewhat relaxed these measures in 1971 for patrials, subjects whose parents or grandparents were born in the United Kingdom.

-Malta's financial situation following the Second World War was untenable, even coming close to bankruptcy in 1951.
-The dire circumstances stirred substantial debate over the colony's future.
+Malta's finances were strained after the Second World War, and the colony came close to bankruptcy in 1951.
+The circumstances prompted substantial debate over the territory's future.
 Although a plurality of voters chose a closer union with Britain in a 1956 referendum, disagreements between the British and Maltese governments over the UK's financial contributions to the territory after integration ultimately led to a collapse of negotiations.
-Following an announcement of defence restructuring in the 1957 Defence White Paper that signaled a deprioritisation of further British military investment in Malta, Maltese government ministers shifted their efforts from pursuing integration to demanding independence.
+The 1957 Defence White Paper restructured British defence policy, deprioritising further military investment in Malta.
+Maltese government ministers responded by shifting their efforts from pursuing integration to demanding independence.

 Malta became independent on 21 September 1964 and the citizenship provisions of the Constitution of Malta came into force on the same day.
-Any CUKC born in Malta automatically acquired Maltese citizenship on that date if at least one parent was also born in the country, as well as any person born overseas if their father and a paternal grandparent were born in Malta.
+Any CUKC born in Malta automatically acquired Maltese citizenship on that date if at least one parent was also born in the country.
+Those born overseas acquired it if their father and a paternal grandparent were both born in Malta.